JuzIsEpic/undertale-challenge/README.md

 # undertale-challenge
-an undertale challenge i made in scratch my high score is somewhere around 72
+an undertale challenge i made in scratch my high score is now at 192